Topic: Analysing grammatical structure

 Restrictive and non-restrictive relative clauses: Activity 1

-In what situation would somebody use the clause the car which is yellow?
-For example: the car which is yellow is mine, the car which is blue is yours and the car which is red is John’s.
-If I say the car which is yellow, am I giving you more information about a particular car we were already talking about by telling you its colour – or am I helping you to identify the car by telling you that it is the yellow one rather than the red one or the blue one?
+If I say the car which is yellow, am I giving you more information about a particular car we were already talking about by telling you its colour, or am I helping you to identify the car by telling you that it is the yellow one I want to discuss, rather than a red or blue one?

 Restrictive and non-restrictive relative clauses: Activity 2